Jeremy Pena Player Props: Astros vs. Rays

 Jeremy Pena At The Plate

+- He has homered in 10.8% of his games this season, and 2.5% of his chances at the plate.

-- Pena has an RBI in 25 of 92 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in one contest.
+- Pena has had at least one RBI in 28.0% of his games this year (26 of 93), with two or more RBI 10 times (10.8%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.